SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

 +-------------------+--------------------------------------+
 ```

-This would fulfill our goal to grant access to pre-defined security groups fro all projects and all groups recieved as shared do not count into the projects quota for security groups.
+This would fulfill our goal to grant access to predefined security groups for all projects and all groups recieved as shared do not count into the projects quota for security groups.
 But there are a few downsides to this:

 1. This should be strictly bound to the admin: no other user should be able to share security groups so to not confuse user.